hugapi/hug/documentation/ROUTING.md

   - `doc`: Documentation to provide to users of this command line tool.
 Defaults to the functions doc string.

-LocalRouter
+Local Routing
 ===================

 By default all hug APIs are already valid local APIs.
-However, sometimes it can be useful to apply type annotations and/or directives to local use as well:
+However, sometimes it can be useful to apply type annotations and/or directives to local use as well.
+For these cases hug provides `@hug.local`:

  - `validate`: Apply type anntations to local use of the function.
 Defaults to `True`
  - `directives`: Apply directives to local use of the function.
 Defaults to `True`